audgirka/ansible-portal-chart/README.md

 ### Update values.yaml

-To make this chart work properly, update the placeholder values in values.yaml.
+To make this chart work properly, create your own values.yaml file and populate the keys below.

 - To get proper connection between frontend and backend of Backstage, update the clusterRouteBase key to match your cluster host URL:

      ```yaml
-     # values.yaml
+     # my-values.yaml
      global:
        clusterRouterBase: apps.example.com
      ```